JediFonseca/mass_renamer/README.md

 - 📁 Selection of the folder with the files to be renamed;
 - ✍️ Fields for original names and new names (with line numbering);
-- 📝 Persistent history file for renaming and undoing separately;
+- 📝 Persistent history files for renaming and undoing;
 - 🛡️ Protection from accidental file or folder overscription;
 - 🔁 Button to undo the most recent renaming;
 - 🧼 Automatic removal of invalid characters for filenames;